 Dynamic Country and State Dropdowns in Angular using Web API

-GET /api/countries // Returns a list of countries
+• GET /api/countries – List of all countries

 // Country